 Use this image as both the current Page Image and for News listings

-Catherine McNeil was getting worried calls from her husband in Vancouver, while she was on vacation in Egypt in March 2020.
+Catherine McNeil was getting worried calls from her spouse in Vancouver, while she was on vacation in Egypt in March 2020.

 While anxiously watching the news, she shortened her trip, and booked an earlier flight back for March 17 – coincidentally the same day the federal government called for Canadians abroad to return home.

 Her spouse stocked their Vancouver condo with food before her arrival, and then left to stay elsewhere.
 Catherine went straight from the airport to the condo, but started coughing on the drive.
 “I remember having a sinking feeling, and worrying for the taxi driver," said Catherine.
 “I had my mask on and sat as far away as possible."

 Once alone in the apartment, Catherine began to feel much worse.

 “I got every symptom on the list!
 I managed to get in a car and drive to a testing centre," said Catherine.
 “I wasn't surprised to see positive test result – I had COVID-19."

 Catherine spent three weeks alone in the apartment, with help from 811 nurses to determine when she was no longer contagious.
 But even after the COVID-19 infection had passed, Catherine wasn't feeling back to herself.

 A retired chief financial officer, Catherine usually enjoyed an active, busy lifestyle and kept up contract bookkeeping work.

 But after her COVID-19 infection, she felt breathless and fatigued from normal activities and her hair was falling out.
 “I couldn't walk up a flight of stairs.
 I was so worried that would be a permanent state – constantly feeling decades older than I am."

 Catherine was infected early in the pandemic, and experienced post-COVID-19 symptoms before they were widely known.
 “My GP was so supportive, but also completely honest that we don't understand what's going on post-COVID," Catherine explained.